-Figure 98: ConSol CM Process Designer - Workflow for use case 3
+Figure 95: ConSol CM Process Designer - Workflow for use case 3

-Use Case 4: Reporting Changes Which Have Been Made to the Ticket
+Use Case 4: Reporting Changes which have been made to the Ticket

-A business event trigger being fired means something has been changed within the ticket.
+A Business Event Trigger being fired means something has been changed within the ticket.
 So maybe you want to report what has been changed.
 The object which provides the required information is an object of the class TicketChanges.

 The following example shows how to report if the deadline in a task ticket has been modified.
-If yes, and if the ticket is currently owned by an engineer, this engineer should be informed via e-mail about the date being changed.
+If yes, and if the ticket is currently owned by an engineer, this engineer should be informed via email about the date being changed.

-Figure 99: Business event trigger with linked automatic activity.
-In the example the trigger listens to the change of the Custom Field "Deadline" in the ticket (not to be seen)
+Figure 96: Business Event Trigger with linked automatic activity.
+In the example the trigger listens to the change of the ticket field 'Deadline' in the ticket (not to be seen)